telepathylabsai/BETOLD_dataset/README.rst

 It does not provide textual utterances.

-This work has been accepted at the COLING 2022's workshop `When creative AI meets conversational AI <https://sites.google.com/view/cai-workshop-2022>`_.
+This work has been accepted at the COLING 2022's workshop "When creative AI meets conversational AI". `Click here to read the paper <https://aclanthology.org/2022.cai-1.4/>`_!
-(Paper will be released soon)

 ******************